Kidneys are a pair of bean-shaped organs that perform the most crucial functions of the body. Some of them are:

 - Kidneys filter out toxins, excess salts, urea and nitrogenous waste that are created by the cell metabolism.
-Kidneys remove the urea that is synthesized by the liver.
+Kidneys remove the area that is synthesized by the liver.

 - Kidneys balance the water level in the body; it reacts to the changes in the body’s water level throughout the day.
 Kidneys adjust itself according to the water level in the body.